n2ygk/mulesoft-demo-jsonapi/README.md

   - add include= queryParameter filtering of returned includes.
 - Refactor lots of set payload/set variable cruft by moving into the script elements.
 - implement pageable, sortable, etc. traits
-- Document "how to write Python that uses Java objects"
 - Make the \_patch and \_post types less kludgy.
 - Should there be a root (/) resource which lists the resources below it?
 - Learn how to use munit to test this